Abahlali baseMjondolo: Campaigns

-AbM took a strong stand against the xenophobic attacks that swept the country in May 2008.
-There were attacks in townships against migrants from Mozambique and Zimbabwe, resulting in over fifty deaths.
-AbM released a statement in Afrikaans, English, isiZulu, German and Portuguese, declaring, "a person cannot be illegal [...] don't turn your suffering neighbours into enemies."
+The movement also campaigns against xenophobia.
+It took a strong stand against the xenophobic attacks that swept the country in May 2008 taking more than 60 lives.
+AbM released a statement in Afrikaans, English, isiZulu and Portuguese, declaring, "a person cannot be illegal [...] don't turn your suffering neighbours into enemies."
 Sociologist Michael Neocosmos saw this as the "most important statement on the xenophobic violence" and praised the fact that it was a shack-dweller group addressing the issue.

-There were no attacks in any Abahlali settlements.
-The movement was also able to stop an in-progress attack in the (non-Abahlali affiliated) Kenville settlement and to offer shelter to some people displaced in the attacks.
+There were no attacks in any Abahlali settlements and the movement was also able to stop an in-progress attack in the (non-Abahlali affiliated) Kenville settlement and to offer shelter to some people displaced in the attacks.

-The movement has organised numerous actions against police racism and brutality and has often demanded fair access to policing services for shack dwellers.
+The movement has also organised numerous actions against police racism and brutality.